 Some STC programs aren’t as flexible as others, either.
 While Texas only requires employers to reduce hours for at least 10% of an affected unit (meaning a certain group of employees), and allows the reduction percentage to be different for different employees.
 New York and Pennsylvania, however, require employers to reduce the weekly hours equally among all employees.

-One last con: employers aren’t often allowed to hire additional employees for the affected unit while the program is in place, and any changes that need to be made, like adding or removing employees, usually need to be approved by the state.
+One last con: employers often cannot hire additional employees for the affected unit while the program is in place.
+The state usually needs to approve any needed changes.

 Like any other important business decision, it’s necessary to weigh your options, look at the pros and cons of the program, and think about how it will impact both your business and your employees.
 If you have any questions about an STC program in your area, be sure to check out your state’s Unemployment Insurance page for more information, which you can find by visiting our resource center.